dssg/mlforpublicpolicylab/techsessions/remote-session2.md

 5. open VSCode on your laptop and make sure to connect via the ssh connection to the server
 6. write/edit code
 7. go back to the ssh connection you have open in wsl or termianl. run the code with python (make sure you're in a screen session if it's a long run)
-8. if everything looks good, do a git commit and push
+8. if everything looks good, do a git pull (in case anyone has pushed code while you were working), git commit and push